MA in Communication for Development (60 ECTS)

 ComDev attracts students from all corners of the world and it is particularly popular with those working within the field of communication and development or in civil society organisations.
 There are close to 200 graduates from the programme and future employment includes working with professional media companies, international organisations and going on to PhD-studies.

 You can find alumni portraits on the portal, for example new interviews with students who work(ed) in the UN system, continued with PhD studies or pursued different career paths-and do browse through the content to get a better idea of the people, ideas, research and public engagement behind ComDev.

 ComDev was a pioneer in the use of internet-based learning, using online platforms to make education available to students globally and offers a unique blend of distance- and campus-based learning.
 From the start, the backbone of the programme has been a pedagogical approach referred to as Convergence Pedagogy.
 The concept was coined and is continuously developed by the ComDev staff and utilises the advantages that the online environment offers in terms of students connecting with fellow students around the world mixed with onsite seminar weekends where students get a chance to meet and interact in person.
 Lectures and seminars are planned to allow students participating in different time zones.
 This learning environment, based on the group dynamic that potentiates the participants’ own resources, is described as the Glocal Classroom and allows students based around the globe to interact and conduct group assignments with their peers.

 How to Apply

-We are introducing a supporting document for the first time during the autumn 2015 application round semester and will evaluate its impact on the quantity and quality of applications and selected students on a regular basis.
+We introduced a supporting document for the first time during the autumn 2015 application round.

 Why a ‘letter of intent’?